DebianDog/Wheezy/README.md

 DebianDog is very small Debian Live CD shaped to look and act like Puppy Linux.
 Debian structure and Debian behaviour are untouched and Debian documentation is 100% valid for DebianDog.
 You have access to all debian repositories using apt-get or synaptic.

-Several versions of DebianDog are available, or currently under develeopment, to match its standard Debian counterparts (Wheezy, Jessie, Sid etc).
-For each Debian version of DebianDog being developed there are two main variants for which isos are available: jwm_icewm or openbox_xfce.
+Several versions of DebianDog are currently available or under development to match its standard Debian counterparts (Wheezy, Jessie, Sid etc).
+For each Debian version of DebianDog being developed there are two main variants for which different isos can be downloaded: jwm_icewm or openbox_xfce.

 To test DebianDog for first time you need to burn it on CD and boot from it, or use DebianDog-installer (included in the iso and working from most linux systems) to make frugal install to HDD or USB, or to extract /live folder on top of a partition or USB and edit grub menu.lst.